flaxmans/CompBio_on_git/Labs/Lab02/Lab_Week2.md

 	Don't worry about the meaning of the "-u" flag for now.
 	Note that you will likely be prompted to give a username and password; these need to be your github username and password.
 4. Go back to your browser and refresh.
 The cookie recipe should be there now.
-5. LETTING SAM KNOW about your GitHub repository for this class.
-Please take a moment right now to send Sam your GitHub repo's link by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfNiq_wvI-Dfi0C5t2kQF7-v3qBQSr-brgARnpJt9LfkD7Y5Q/viewform?usp=sf_link).
+5. LET SAM KNOW about your GitHub repository for this class.
+Please take a moment right now to send Sam your GitHub repo's link by filling out [this form][GoogleFormLink].